RareSkills/blog/gas-optimization/gas-optimization.md

 When a storage variable goes from zero to non-zero, the user must pay 22,100 gas total (20,000 gas for a zero to non-zero write and 2,100 for a cold storage access).

-This is why the Openzeppelin reentrancy guard registers functions as active or not with 1 and 2 rather than 0 and 1.
+This is why the OpenZeppelin reentrancy guard registers functions as active or not with 1 and 2 rather than 0 and 1.
 It only costs 5,000 gas to alter a storage variable from non-zero to non-zero.

 <a id="viewer-8lubg"></a>
 ### 2. Cache storage variables: write and read storage variables exactly once